Wetland Coffee Break

 Click “Older Entries” below to see more past presentations, or view our Google Sheet index of past presentations here.

-Wetland Coffee Break: Establishing a Bay of Green Bay National Estuarine Research Reserve
+Wetland Coffee Break: Establishing a Green Bay National Estuarine Research Reserve

-Watch Emily Tyner’s presentation on the process to designate the Bay of Green Bay as a National Estuarine Research Reserve (NERR).
+Two years after her first Wetland Coffee Break on this topic, UW-Green Bay Director of Freshwater Strategy Emily Tyner will provide an update on the designation of the Bay of Green Bay as a National Estuarine Research Reserve (NERR).